Home Start Here Conditions Specialists Recovery FAQ Resources

 Ask what she needs — then actually do it

-Don't offer a vague "let me know if you need anything."
-Come with specific offers: "Can I take the baby for two hours so you can sleep?" or "I'm dropping dinner off Thursday — is 6pm okay?"
+Skip "let me know if you need anything."
+Come with specific offers: "Can I take the baby for two hours?" or "I'm dropping dinner off Thursday."

 3